GoogleChrome/web.dev/src/site/content/en/blog/service-worker-mindset/index.md

 - use [push notifications](https://developers.google.com/web/fundamentals/push-notifications/)
 - be installed as a [PWA](https://developers.google.com/web/progressive-web-apps/)

-With as much as Server Workers can do, they are limited by design.
+With as much as Service Workers can do, they are limited by design.
 They can't do anything synchronous or in the same thread as your site.
 So that means no access to:

 - localStorage
 - the DOM